benedict-96/Cemracs2023/paper/src/volume_preserving_feed_forward.md

 ```@raw latex
 \begin{figure}
 \includegraphics[width = .3\textwidth]{tikz/vp_feedforward.png}
 \caption{Architecture for the volume-preserving feedforward neural network.
 "LinearLowerLayer" refers to $x \mapsto x + Lx$ (and similarly for "LinearUpperLayer").
-"NonLinearLowerLayer" is shown in \cref{eq:VPFF}.
+"NonLinearLowerLayer" is shown in \Cref{eq:VPFF}.
 "Bias" is the addition with a bias vector.}
 \label{fig:VolumePreservingFeedForward}
 \end{figure}
 ```

 In practice we combine many of those layers where the activation function is either (i) a fixed nonlinearity (tanh in our case) or (ii) identity.
-This is shown in figure m[fig:VolumePreservingFeedForward]m(@latex).
+This is shown in M[fig:VolumePreservingFeedForward]m(@latex).